Dinimar-Fishboi/Budget_Tracker/README.md

 ## Description

 This is a Progressive Web App that can be used from any device, online and offline, to track your expenses.
-Budget Tracker uses a combination of IndexDB and Express to function, while also functionally being mobile first.
+Budget Tracker uses a combination of IndexedDB and Express to function, while also functionally being mobile first.

 ## Deployed Link and Screenshots
 [Live App](https://boiling-brook-13121.herokuapp.com)